Why is eating in the building an issue?

 Fellowship Halls are a bit harder to discuss.
 The New Testament does not mention fellowship halls.
 I tried looking up a history of the fellowship hall as it is currently used and I can't find any definitive reference.
 It seems to have quickly appeared somewhere in the 19th century.
 It made its way into the churches of Christ somewhere just after WWII.
 Regardless, it is not a very old innovation.
 Since it was something that was recently (relatively) introduced, it would seem to me that the burden of proof is on those who wanted to add it.

-Most people will call it a fellowship hall when in reality that is just another name for a dining facility.
-I can only surmise, but I have to assume that reason they are called "fellowship halls" and not dining halls is because there is a strong desire to give the impression that "fellowship" is the main reason for it and not eating.
-I would further guess that such designations were very important when they were first being introduced in order to give it an aura of biblical legitimacy.
+Most people will call it a fellowship hall when, in reality, that is just another name for a dining facility.
+I can only surmise, but I have to assume that the reason they are called "fellowship halls" and not dining halls is because there is a strong desire to give the impression that "fellowship" is the main reason for it and not eating.
+I would further guess that such designations were very important when they were first introduced to give it an aura of biblical legitimacy.
 "Fellowship" is a biblical word and provides the needed connection.
-By naming them fellowship halls there is a quiet acknowledgment that directly trying to authorize a dining hall or kitchen is not possible to do (or at least very hard) and by renaming it makes it easier to justify.
+By naming them "fellowship halls," there is a quiet acknowledgment that directly trying to authorize a dining hall or kitchen is not possible (or at least very hard), and renaming it makes it easier to justify.

 The basic argument to add the fellowship hall (a.k.a. dining facility) is:

-1. We have a requirement to fellowship one another as part of the process of building up the group.
+- We are required to fellowship with one another as part of building up the group.
 Eating is a perfectly acceptable way of demonstrating our fellowship with one another.

-2. Since the church has to fellowship one another anyway, the church is authorized to provide a place (by implication).
+- Since the church has to fellowship with one another anyway, the church is authorized to provide a place (by implication).

 The counter-argument is just about as straightforward:

-2. Fellowship is always used to discuss a spiritual relationship.
-A building without facilities for eating meets that requirement.
+- Fellowship is always used to discuss a spiritual relationship.
+A building without eating facilities meets that requirement.

 Let's at least face the reality.
-We want our fellowship halls for the purpose of having a convenient place to have parties.
-These parties are for the purpose of filling our bellies and entertaining ourselves.
-These parties rarely have anything spiritual associated with them other than the "blessing for the food" and the fact that the people at them are going to be nice people.
+We want our fellowship halls for having a convenient place to have parties.
+These parties are to fill our bellies and entertain ourselves.
+These parties rarely have anything spiritual associated with them other than the "blessing for the food" and the fact that the people at them will be nice people.
 They are a long way from necessity because every town has large places for rent -- they are just inconvenient to coordinate.
-We want the "church" to build and pay for the facilities because we actually see the church's money as the congregation's pooled resources rather than as God's money.
-We have convinced ourselves that there is no practical difference in the money collected at the time of the offering on Sunday and if everyone were to reach in their pockets and pay a $5 cover charge to rent a place (i.e., they are both the congregation's pooled resources).
+We want the "church" to build and pay for the facilities because we see the church's money as the congregation's pooled resources rather than as God's money.
+We have convinced ourselves that there is no practical difference in the money collected at the time of the offering on Sunday, and if everyone were to reach in their pockets and pay a $5 cover charge to rent a place (i.e., they are both the congregation's pooled resources).
 We blur the line between what we want and what God wants for us and we blur the line between what we gave to God and what we kept for ourselves.